watty62/SOD/Local_authorities.md

 (*) Despite Inverclyde publishing an [update](https://www.inverclyde.gov.uk/meetings/documents/12041/Policy%20&%20Resources%20PUBLIC.pdf) in March 2019 (Page 3 of Appendix 1) saying that its implementation of an Open Data strategy is 'Complete' I could find no open data anywhere.

 ---
+## Reuse of website content
+The lack of open data is a major obstacle to innovation and gets in the way of social and economic benefits that OD should deliver.
+Without well formatted and licenced open data it is necessary to scrape content from websites.
+This can only be done when the website owners allow it through clear terms of use and licensing.
+While the Scottish Government permit content re-use, 30 of 32 local authorities do not.
+I've have updated a survey of the [use of OGL licensing](OGL_content.md) by Scottish Local Authorities.
+It also shows a lack of adherence to ROPSI legislation too.

+---